(PS-3047) The Art of Decoding Manipulated Schedules for Forensic Schedule Analysis

 (PS-3283) The Habits of Highly Effective Scheduling

-Author(s)/Presenter(s): Sylvia M. Donado
+Author(s)/Presenters(s): Sylvia M. Donado

 (PS-3293) Lessons Learned on Integrating Linear Schedule with the CPM Schedule

-Author(s)/Presenter(s): Kristy Kastner, PSP
+Author(s)/Presenters(s): Kristy Kastner, PSP

-How does Linear Scheduling Method work?
-Can it be effectively used in conjunction with CPM Scheduling?”
-The standard Gantt chart and long list of activities are not clearly understood by project team members and do not clearly depict the plan to achieve key milestones.
-This paper covers the lessons learned while importing the traditional CPM Schedule with the Linear Schedule on a large multi-year design-build project.
+“How does Linear Scheduling Method work?
+Can it be effectively used in conjunction with Critical Path Method (CPM) Scheduling?”
+The standard Gantt chart and long list of activities are not clearly understood by many project team members and do not clearly depict the plan to achieve key milestones.
+This paper covers the lessons learned while importing the traditional CPM schedule with the linear schedule on a large multi-year design-build project.

-a mega-project schedule’s location versus time correlation, as well as expected production rates in a single page document.
-This paper uses examples from a transportation project to show the lessons learned during pre-bid.
-The reader can learn how a single page linear schedule can properly represent the full project scope and is worthwhile to pinpoint schedule issues and flaws prior to the development of a realistic baseline schedule.
+Whether used by a scheduler or a project team member, linear scheduling is a powerful tool for all members to grasp a mega-project schedule’s location versus time correlation.
+It also excels in communicating expected production rates in a single page document.
+This paper uses examples from a transportation project to identify lessons learned from a pre-bid analysis.
+The reader can learn how a single page linear schedule can properly represent the full project scope and is worthwhile to pinpoint schedule issues and flaws.